Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 Fractures result in wedge-shaped vertebrae.
 The front part becomes compressed, while the back remains relatively intact.
 This uneven collapse is what causes the spine to curve forward.

 Multiple wedge fractures along the thoracic spine create a noticeable hump.
-The skin over the hump may wrinkle or fold due to abnormal bone shape beneath.
+The skin over the hump may wrinkle or fold due to the abnormal bone shape beneath.

 Changes in vertebral shape reduce spinal mobility.
 The spine stiffens, limiting bending and twisting motions.
 This can also lead to muscle weakness near the injury site.